marcelodemoraes/OptimizedCode2020/lab01/README.md

 ## Loop Unrolling

-Incrise de amount of multiplied elements in order to avoid branch misses.
+Incrise the amount of multiplied elements in order to avoid branch misses.